 - Crosswalk accidents: The law requires that drivers stop for anyone choosing to cross the street where there is a crosswalk.
 Unfortunately, impatient drivers often think crosswalks are optional to stop at, and those not paying attention may accidentally strike a pedestrian.

 - Parking lot accidents: In cities such as Seattle and other places where the population continues to grow, pedestrians will be exposed to dangers of vehicles in parking lots.
 Studies show that about one in four pedestrian-involved accidents occurs in parking lots.

 Most pedestrian accidents fit into one of the above categories.
-But the lawyers at Seattle-based Davis Law Group, P.S., know that every pedestrian accident is unique and the circumstances involved in each case vary greatly.
+But the crosswalk accident lawyers at Seattle-based Davis Law Group, P.S., know that every pedestrian accident is unique and the circumstances involved in each case vary greatly.
 If you or a loved one has been involved in an accident as a pedestrian, it is important to consult with a personal injury attorney in your area to learn more about your legal options.

 How Comparative Negligence Impacts Liability